ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # Terminology of Container

-Within this document , with the term "container" we consider an hardware component class capable of containing one or more removable physical entities, e.g. a slot in a chassis is containing a board.
+Within this document , with the term "container" we consider a hardware component class capable of containing one or more removable physical entities, e.g. a slot in a chassis is containing a board.

 | terminology of IVY base model  |terminology in other model  |
 | ------------------------------ | -------------------------- |